-Half Term 1 (6 weeks) - Year 10 Week / Date Homework task 1 Cornell Notes Homework task 2 Exam Question Week 2 11th September 2023 Cornell Notes on: An increasingly urban world and the emergence of megacities Question : Explain why push / pull factors and natural increase lead to the emergence of megacities (6) Week 3 18th September 2023 Cornell Notes on: Introducing Rio de Janeiro Question: Explain how a city you have studied in an LIC/NEE is nationally and internationally important (6) Week 4 25th September 2023 Cornell Notes on: Social and economic challenges in Rio de Janeiro Question: For a city you have studied in an LIC/NEE explain how urban growth has caused social and economic challenges (6) Week 5 2nd October 2023 Cornell Notes on: Squatter settlements and the Favela Barrio Project Question : Assess the success of the Favela Barrio Project?
-(6) Week 6 16th October 2023 Cornell Notes on: Location and importance of Bristol Question: Outline the location and importance of a UK city you have studied.
-(4) Week 7 9th October 2023 Cornell Notes on: Population distribution Where people live in the UK / Migration in Bristol Question : Outline two ways in which national migration has led to change in the character of a named UK city (4)
+Half Term 1 (8 weeks) - Year 10 Week / Date Homework task 1 Cornell Notes Homework task 2 Exam Question Week 1 2nd September 2024 Cornell Notes on: An increasingly urban world and the emergence of megacities Question : Explain why push / pull factors and natural increase lead to the emergence of megacities (6) Week 2 9th September 2024 Cornell Notes on: Introducing Rio de Janeiro Question: Explain how a city you have studied in an LIC/NEE is nationally and internationally important (6) Week 3 16th September 2024 Cornell Notes on: Social and economic challenges in Rio de Janeiro Question: For a city you have studied in an LIC/NEE explain how urban growth has caused social and economic challenges (6) Week 4 23rd September 2024 Cornell Notes on: Squatter settlements and the Favela Barrio Project Question : Assess the success of the Favela Barrio Project?
+(6) Week 5 30th September 2024 Cornell Notes on: Location and importance of Bristol Question : Outline the location and importance of a UK city you have studied.
+(4) Week 6 7th October 2024 Cornell Notes on: Population distribution Where people live in the UK / Migration in Bristol Question : Outline two ways in which national migration has led to change in the character of a named UK city (4) Week 7 14th October 2024 Cornell Notes on: Social and economic opportunities in Bristol Question: Explain how a named UK city provides social opportunities (6) Week 8 21st October 2024 Cornell Notes on: Urban regeneration in Bristol Question : To what extent has urban regeneration been successful in a UK city you have studied?
+(9)

-Half Term 2 (8 weeks) - Year 10 Week / Date Homework task 1 Cornell Notes Homework task 2 Exam Question Week 8 30th October 2023 Cornell Notes on: Social and economic opportunities in Bristol Question : Explain how a named UK city provides social opportunities (6) Week 9 6th November 2023 Cornell Notes on: Urban regeneration in Bristol Question : To what extent has urban regeneration been successful in a UK city you have studied?
-(9) Week 10 13th November 2023 Cornell Notes on: Urban sustainability Question : Explain why planners must consider more than just the environment to achieve urban sustainability.
-(6) Week 11 20th November 2023 Cornell Notes on: Sustainable urban living in Freiburg Question : Explain how a city you have studied has become more environmentally, social and economically sustainable.
-(6) Week 12 27th November 2023 Cornell Notes on: Changes in the UK economy Question : Explain the causes and impacts of deindustrialisation in the UK.
-(6) Week 13 4th December 2023 Cornell Notes on: A post-industrial economy Question : How has the development of IT affected the growth and characteristics of the UK's economy?
-(6) Week 14 11th December 2023 Cornell Notes on: Changes in the rural landscape Question : Compare the economic challenges associated with areas of population growth and decline.
-(6) Week 15 18th December 2023 Cornell Notes on: The North / South divide Question : 'There is a significant north / south divide in the UK'.
+Half Term 2 (7 weeks) - Year 10 Week / Date Homework task 1 Cornell Notes Homework task 2 Exam Question Week 9 4th November 2024 Cornell Notes on: Urban sustainability Question : Explain why planners must consider more than just the environment to achieve urban sustainability.
+(6) Week 10 11th November 2024 Cornell Notes on: Sustainable urban living in Freiburg Question : Explain how a city you have studied has become more environmentally, social and economically sustainable.
+(6) Week 11 18th November 2024 Cornell Notes on: Changes in the UK economy Question : Explain the causes and impacts of deindustrialisation in the UK.
+(6) Week 12 25th November 2024 Cornell Notes on: A post-industrial economy Question : How has the development of IT affected the growth and characteristics of the UK's economy?
+(6) Week 13 2nd December 2024 Cornell Notes on: Changes in the rural landscape Question : Compare the economic challenges associated with areas of population growth and decline.
+(6) Week 14 9th December 2024 Cornell Notes on: The North / South divide Question : 'There is a significant north / south divide in the UK'.
 To what extent do you agree with this statement?
+(6) Week 15 16th December 2024 Cornell Notes on: The UK in the wider world Question: How does the UK benefit by having close links with the rest of the world?
 (6)